Skip to main content

 • Keep a tracking spreadsheet current without manual data entry

-• Turn a spreadsheet list into a work queue your assignment processes automatically
+• Turn a spreadsheet list into a work queue your agent processes automatically

 • Enrich rows with data from external systems so your team works with complete records